 As you might expect from a city famous for its canals, water is the main medium of transport in Venice.
-Water buses, known as Vaporetti, ply the Grand Canal and make scheduled stops.
-The Vaporetti are a far cheaper way to get around Venice than the famous gondolas, piloted by stripe-shirted gondoliers, who for an extra fee will serenade passengers.
-Travelling down the Grand Canal is obligatory but the Vaporetti are well-suited for this purpose.
-Once ashore the only way to explore is on foot, through the narrow alleys and lively squares; there are no cars at all in Venice.
-Make sure you have a good map as the city can be confusingly labyrinthine.
+Water buses, known as vaporetti, ply the Grand Canal and make scheduled stops.
+The vaporetti are a far cheaper way to get around Venice than the famous gondolas, piloted by stripe-shirted gondoliers who for an extra fee will serenade passengers.
+Travelling down the Grand Canal is obligatory but the vaporetti are well-suited for this purpose.
+Once ashore, the only way to explore is on foot, through the narrow alleys and lively squares; there are no cars at all in Venice.
+Make sure you have a good map as the city can become a confusing labyrinth.

 Become our Venice Travel Expert